trendwerk/post-type-order/README.md

 $query = new WP_Query( $args );
 ```

 Or set the 'orderby' and 'order' arguments globally.
 You probably want to use some conditional statements to only set these arguments on particular pages.
+For example:

 ```php
 $query->set('orderby', 'menu_order');